Other Electrical Engineering

-In the 2018-2019 academic year, 104 schools offered some type of other electrical and electronic engineering technologies/technicians program.
+In 2018-2019, 104 schools offered a other EE tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||35||1|

 |Doctor’s Degree (Professional Practice)||0||0|